Ty France Player Props: Mariners vs. Marlins

 Ty France At The Plate

-- France leads Seattle with an OBP of .353, plus a team-best slugging percentage of .429.
+- France leads Seattle with a slugging percentage of .438, fueled by 27 extra-base hits.

-- Among the qualifying hitters, he ranks 30th in batting average, while his on-base percentage ranks 37th and he is 79th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 30th, his on-base percentage ranks 42nd, and he is 72nd in the league in slugging.

-- France will look to extend his seven-game hitting streak.
-He's batting .450 in his last outings.
+- France enters this game on a eight-game hitting streak.
+In his last games, he's hitting .400 with one homer.

-- In 6.3% of his games this season, he has homered, and 1.8% of his trips to the plate.
+- Looking at the 64 games he has played this year, he's went deep in five of them (7.8%), and in 2.2% of his trips to the dish.

-- France has had an RBI in 21 games this year (33.3%), including six multi-RBI outings (9.5%).
-He has also driven home three or more of his team's runs in one contest.
+- France has had at least one RBI in 34.4% of his games this season (22 of 64), with two or more RBI seven times (10.9%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.